-This diversity and the city’s spirit of progress are likely to shape expats’ experiences of working in San Francisco.
-The largest contributors to the city’s economy are the financial services industry, tourism and high technology.
+San Francisco's diversity and the city’s spirit of progress are likely to shape expats’ experiences of living and working in San Francisco.
+The largest contributors to the city’s economy are the financial services industry, tourism and of course the high technology of Silicon Valley.
 A remnant of its role in the California Gold Rush, the city is still one of the largest centres of finance in the United States.

 The healthcare system in San Francisco is one of the best in the country, and the city is one of the few places in the USA where uninsured residents have access to subsidised healthcare.
 It also has some of the best hospitals in California.
 Most expats will, however, require medical cover to access these.

-In some ways, the city is a victim of its own success and the pockets of residents bear the burden.
-The extremely high cost of living and renting are pushing many residents out of their neighbourhoods which are, in turn, gentrified by wealthier inhabitants.
+In some ways, the city is a victim of its own success and long-time residents often bear the burden.
+The extremely high cost of living is pushing many residents out of their neighbourhoods which are, in turn, gentrified by wealthier inhabitants.
 Families are increasingly moving towards San Jose and other parts of the Bay Area.

 San Francisco has much to offer those who can afford it or are willing to cut costs by commuting and living sustainably.
 It is a city that hums with cultural vibrancy, where industry meets imagination and people from all walks of life come together.
 Constantly reinventing itself, expats who move to San Francisco might find themselves a part of history in the making.